17th National Congress of the Chinese Communist Party: Hu Jintao's work report

 General Secretary Hu Jintao's keynote report was prepared by Wen Jiabao.
 It was delivered to the first session of the Congress on 15 October 2007, and lasted well over two hours, and was broadcast on all major television and radio stations in the country.
 The event marked the first major live public address by Hu since taking over power in 2002.
-It laid heavy emphasis on Hu's Scientific Development Perspective as the current guiding ideology in succession to Deng Xiaoping Theory and the Three Represents, with the goal of continuing Socialism with Chinese characteristics and eventual socialist harmonious society.
+It laid heavy emphasis on Hu's Scientific Outlook on Development as the current guiding ideology in succession to Deng Xiaoping Theory and the Three Represents, with the goal of continuing socialism with Chinese characteristics and eventual socialist harmonious society.
+Hu also put forward the theoretical system of socialism with Chinese characteristics, which included Deng Xiaoping Theory, the Three Represents and the Scientific Outlook on Development.

 Western media have generally concentrated on the lack of novelty with Hu's speech, citing that there was no references to political reform during the report.
 The Communist Party's grip on power is unlikely to waver for another period of time.
 Domestically, however, Hu's ideology is a novel addition to the current ideologies of the CCP, adding more of a populist focus, although the political rhetoric in the report was apparent.
 Hu stressed inner-party democracy, and repeated the word "democracy" 60 times in the speech according to Xinhua.
 In addition, Hu received applause a total of over 40 times, well over Jiang's record of 16 five years earlier.

 During the speech, former General secretary Jiang Zemin seemed very tired, was constantly yawning, and was not paying much attention.
 Jiang seldom talked to Wen Jiabao, who was sitting to his left.
 Wen was paying full attention to Hu's speech for its entire length.
 Hong Kong media noted that Jiang left the Great Hall without shaking anyone's hand and that no one came up to shake his.
 Surprisingly, Mao's successor Hua Guofeng also attended the Congress as a delegate.
 All the surviving members of the 14th and 15th PSC's were present, including former Premiers Li Peng and Zhu Rongji, but with the exception of Jiang rival Qiao Shi.

 There were work reports from key party leaders and institutions, providing the Party's analysis of the previous quinquennium and its agenda for the next five years.
 It is possible that the speech will also answer calls for inner-party democracy, i.e. decentralization within the one-party system.

+Regarding Taiwan, Hu emphasized cultural, economic, and blood ties between the island and the People's Republic of China.
+In doing so, Hu used the slogan, "an entity of common destiny linked by blood."
+This slogan was later adapted by Xi Jinping into the broader concept of the common destiny for humankind.